 Positive self talk: I bet they had a nice visit.
 Who would I like to spend more quality time with?

 Scene 6: You have worked really hard exercising regularly and eating healthy.
-You weigh in only to find the scale shows you gained two pounds.
+You weigh in and find out you gained two pounds.

 Negative self talk: I quit!
 Allegra out!
 Why do I even bother exercising and eating healthy?
 Clearly it’s not working because I gained instead of lost.